Alaban-BS/KoR_Lightning/docs/VERCEL_DEPLOYMENT.md

 2. Verify all features work in production
 3. Monitor build logs for any warnings
 4. Check performance metrics in Vercel dashboard
+5. Verify image loading and optimization
+6. Test all routes and API endpoints

 ## Support